alexmic/alexmic.github.com/_posts/2013-11-05-password-derivation-project-euler.md

 {% endraw %}
 {% endhighlight %}

 We now need to put everything together.
-Since we don't know a-priori which letter the passcode starts with, we need to run a search from each vertex and collect the results in a candidate list.
+Since we don't know a priori which letter the passcode starts with, we need to run a search from each vertex and collect the results in a candidate list.
 The shortest code in that list is the answer:

 {% highlight python linenos=table %}
 {% raw %}